 KTL is not able to identify a specific associated margin of error in assessing or calculating the indicators listed in the table.
-If in the future KTLwill be able to identify a specific margin of error, such information will be included in future updates to this Statement.
+If in the future KTL will be able to identify a specific margin of error, such information will be included in future updates to this Statement.

-What data and sources does Quintet use for the calcaulations of the adverse impacts?
+What data and sources does KTL use for the calculations of the adverse impacts?

 There is limited data availability for the data points needed to calculate the adverse sustainability indicators in the table in this Statement.
-This has various causes, among others the fact that many of these indicators are newly introduced by the SFDR, not many companies are voluntarily reporting these indicators (or only a subset of these indicators), and reporting by external fund managers on these indicators is limited thus far.
-Furthermore, as KTL invests a significant portion of clients' assets through external fund managers, KTL needs information on the holdings of these funds, as well as the size of these holdings, at the prescribed four measurement dates at the end of each quarter (31 March, 30 June, 30 September and 31 December 2022).
+This has various causes, among others the fact that for many of these indicators not many companies are voluntarily reporting (or only a subset of these indicators), and reporting by external fund managers on these indicators is limited thus far.
+Furthermore, as KTL invests a significant portion of clients' assets through external fund managers, KTL needs information on the holdings of these funds, as well as the size of these holdings, at the prescribed four measurement dates at the end of each quarter (31 March, 30 June, 30 September and 31 December 2023).